 Candidates must acknowledge acceptance of an offer of admission by submitting a \$400 matriculation fee on or before the universal reply date of May 1.
 This amount is not refundable after May 1.
 In order to enroll as a first-year student, a final high school transcript showing the graduation date and confirming the student's good standing with the high school must be provided.
-Home-schooled applicants must submit the Common Application Home School Supplement to the Secondary School report, available online at www.commonapp.org.
 Applicants without a high school diploma must provide an official copy of the GED.
 If the GED was taken prior to December 2013, an overall average score of 450 is required.
 If the GED was taken after December 2013, the standard score on each of the four examinations must be a 150 minimum and the total score must be 680 or higher.
 If the applicant was home-schooled, a written statement from the parent (or other) home-school director explaining that their home-school program has met their state requirements (including submitting the home-school requirement information from their DOE), and transcripts of studies including grades for courses taken the freshman through senior years.